Meliora (album): Themes and composition

 Although Ghost used choirs on their previous album, they had a lot of issues doing so.
 This time, the band decided to go the extra mile and spend the necessary money.
 A Nameless Ghoul said, "There are a lot of mellotron choirs on there because we wanted it to feel [a] little bit synthetic and simulated.
-The choir symbolizes the gothic element that comes in all of a sudden".
+The choir symbolizes the gothic element that comes in all of a sudden."

-Opening track "Spirit" utilized the "futuristic [and] sci-fi" guitar riff that gave a Nameless Ghoul the idea for the Meliora album.
+The opening track "Spirit" uses the "futuristic [and] sci-fi" guitar riff that gave a Nameless Ghoul the idea for the Meliora album.
 A Nameless Ghoul called "From the Pinnacle to the Pit" a "truly stomping riff-based song, Led Zeppelin-style" and "something that would sound great coming out of a car stereo in an American high school parking lot".
 "Cirice" was originally conceived together with "Devil Church", which was its opening, as a very dark and doomy nine-minute instrumental without a chorus.
 After working on it further at the urging of Åhlund, a chorus materialized and the two parts were split.

 The song "He Is" was written in 2007.
-The band tried recording it for Infestissumam, but after attempting to get it to "sound like Ghost" and adding and subtracting aspects, ultimately put it on the shelf.
+The band tried recording it for Infestissumam, but after attempting to make it "sound like Ghost" and adding and subtracting aspects, they eventually put it to one side.
 Upon starting pre-production for Meliora, they added "He Is" to the list, and after praise from Åhlund, recorded it as it was.
 A Nameless Ghoul told Loudwire that the lyrics to the song were influenced by the suicide of Selim Lemouchi, guitarist of The Devil's Blood, who was friends with members of Ghost.
 Discussing "Majesty", a Ghoul said, "Lyrically, it's on one hand a hymn about the dark lord of the underworld.
 On the other hand it paints a picture of a swarm of people, whom in a world of complete disaster, idolizes an authority that is clearly looking down upon them.
 How to love something that hates you back."